hscgavin/javascript-tricks/README.md

 Every object has a toString() method that is automatically called when the object is to be represented as a text value or when an object is referred to in a manner in which a string is expected.
 By default, the toString()method is inherited by every object descended from Object.
 If this method is not overridden in a custom object,toString() returns “[object type]”, where type is the object type.

-We can leverage it to check data type:
+We can leverage it.

+## to check data type:

 ```js
 // ES6